-Google Chrome has proven to be a safe and powerful web browser with 60% of all desktop web browsing done through Chrome.
+Google Chrome has proven to be a safe and powerful web browser with over 60% of all desktop web browsing done through Chrome.
 Due to Google’s open-source nature and emphasis on empowering the developer community, a variety of extensions are available to improve your web experience.

 Below are 9 of MZ’s favorite Chrome extensions.
 If you’ve never used a Chrome extension before this is a great place to get started and find what works best for you!

 Added to Google’s repertoire of cross-platform apps in 2013, Keep is used for notes.
 Users can write notes with free text or checkboxes, add images and drawings to a note and organize notes with labels.
 If you have a weekly shopping list you want to share, you can add a collaborator to a note.
 If you don’t have time to transcribe a handwritten note, the mobile app will use OCR (optical character recognition) to attempt to transcribe it for you.
 Like other Google products, the app has a minimal, clean user-interface and puts function over form.

 Users who install the Chrome extension can also save any web URL to Keep without leaving the page.
 The app is also integrated in the new Gmail interface, allowing access to your notes without leaving Gmail.

 Keep is best for Google users who prefer to keep things synchronized with their account and enjoy Google products.

 Looking for an alternative to the Keep extension?
 Try Pocket (the extension is called Save to Pocket).
 This extension functions like Keep, but the app itself is more useful for saving things to view later than for taking notes.
 The mobile app integrates with more than 1,500 apps, allowing users to save content to Pocket without leaving their favorite apps—or web browser.